-The Food and Drug Administration (FDA) is amending the animal drug regulations to reflect approval of a supplemental new animal drug application (NADA) filed by Pfizer, Inc. The supplemental NADA provides for veterinary prescription use of tulathromycin injectable solution for the control of swine respiratory disease (SRD) in groups of pigs where SRD has been diagnosed.
+The Food and Drug Administration (FDA) is amending the animal drug regulations to reflect Start Printed Page 53165approval of a supplemental new animal drug application (NADA) filed by Pfizer, Inc. The supplemental NADA provides for veterinary prescription use of tulathromycin injectable solution for the control of swine respiratory disease (SRD) in groups of pigs where SRD has been diagnosed.

 Pfizer, Inc., 235 East 42d St., New York, NY 10017, filed a supplement to NADA 141-244 for DRAXXIN (tulathromycin) Injectable Solution.
 The supplemental NADA provides for the use of tulathromycin injectable solution for control of SRD associated with Actinobacillus pleuropneumoniae, Pasteurella multocida, and Mycoplasma hyopneumoniae in groups of pigs where SRD has been diagnosed.
 The application is approved as of September 8, 2009, and the regulations are amended in § 522.2630 (21 CFR 522.2630) to reflect the approval.

 In addition, FDA has noticed that the approved indications for use of this product in cattle (73 FR 58872, October 8, 2008) were inaccurately codified.
 At this time, § 522.2630 is being amended to correctly describe these indications for use.
 This action is being taken to improve the accuracy of the regulations.